 For face & body:

 The Argan oil can be used on the face and on the body as a natural moisturizer.
-It helps to soften dry skin around the elbows or the knees and it is good after sun oil to cool sunburnt skin.
+It helps to soften dry skin around the elbows or the knees.

 To strengthen weak or brittle nails, mix equal parts of Argan oil and lemon juice and soak for 10 minutes.
 This will only soften your cuticles and limit nail breakage but will also give your nails a healthy radiance.